 You can substitute a cinnamon stick instead of the ground cinnamon.
 The stick can also serve as a stirrer.

 Or, take a short cut and use a spiced tea or chai blend like Constant Comment (photo #5).

 1. BREW the tea.
 First, pour the honey, lemon juice, cinnamon, cloves, and nutmeg into a large mug.
 Then pour in the hot tea.
 Stir until both the honey and spices are completely dissolved.

-For a strong alcoholic toddy, use only 1/4 cup brewed tea.
-Otherwise, use the 1-1/4 cups
+For a strong alcoholic toddy, use only 1/4 cup of brewed tea.
+Otherwise, use the full 1-1/4 cups.

 2. GARNISH with a lemon slice or wedge.

 Thanks to Adagio Teas for this bit of beverage history.
 There are three tales, all of which are a bit “blurry,” according to food historians.